Explore how your team can use Hiver.

 10. Neglecting proofreading

 The final, yet most important element of effective emails is proofreading.
-You need to check your spelling and grammar before you hit send.
+You need to check your spelling and English grammar before you hit send.
 This is true of emails send from a laptop or PC, but especially true of emails sent from a mobile device.
 Some phones have auto-correct features that can mess up your professional emails as much as the drunk texts you receive from your friends.

 Proofread your emails and double-check your attachments before you click send.
 Otherwise, you might end up on the New York Times website as the laughing stock of the internet.
 Just kidding! but you get the point.